This article is derived from the RStudio Package Manager administration guide.

 /opt/rstudio-pm/license-manager activate LICENSE_KEY

 LICENSE_KEY with the value of your license key.
-If your server is offline or you need more information, consult Section 2.5 of the admin guide.
+If your server is offline or you need more information, consult Licensing in the admin guide.

 Restart RStudio Package Manager

-After changing the configuration file or license you must restart the RStudio Package Manager service.
-Follow the instructions for your operating system:
+After changing the configuration file or license you must restart the RStudio Package Manager service:

 Visit the web UI